Typhoon Kajiki (2025): Meteorological history

 By 06:30 PHT on August 23 (22:30 UTC), Isang had emerged into the South China Sea, where it continued to intensify under highly favorable conditions, including low wind shear, warm sea surface temperatures, and southwestward upper-level diffluence.
 At 10:05 JST (01:05 UTC), 19W strengthened into a tropical storm and was named Kajiki by the JMA as it moved west-northwestward.
 However, while tracking east-northeast of Đà Nẵng, satellite imagery revealed that moderate 27–37 km/h vertical wind shear slightly hindered development, leaving the low-level circulation center (LLCC) partially exposed along the eastern edge of convection.
 Despite this, microwave imagery showed that deep convective banding wrapped into the circulation.
 At 21:50 JST (12:50 UTC), the JMA upgraded Kajiki to a severe tropical storm as it steadily intensified while moving westwards along the southern periphery of the subtropical high.
 Both the JMA and the JTWC upgraded the storm into a typhoon early the next day, with the latter classifying it as a Category 1-equivalent typhoon.
 The storm later developed a ragged eye, indicating that it underwent structural organization, which denoted a sign of intensification.
 Kajiki also depicted a well-defined LLCC, suggested that deep convection wrapped more tightly around the center.
 At 14:00 UTC, the JTWC upgraded Kajiki into a Category 2-equivalent typhoon, noting its compact core, with a 23 nmi eye, skirting the southern coast of the island of Hainan.
 Afterwards, Kajiki slightly weakened, with satellite imagery depicted warming clouds along the western periphery of the typhoon, hinting a weakening trend as it neared the Gulf of Tonkin, where there was less ocean heat content.
 Kajiki later underwent an eyewall replacement cycle, indicating the beginning of its weakening, with a compact inner core, a calm band surrounding it, and a developing secondary eyewall.
 However, the system still has a strong poleward and equatorward outflow.
 Kajiki made landfall between Nghệ An and Hà Tĩnh around 18:00 ICT (11:00 UTC) on August 25.
 Afterwards, the JTWC issued its final warning at 15:00 UTC as it moved inland.
+The lowest sea-level pressure recorded in Vietnam during the typhoon's impact was 979.4 hPa at the Hà Tĩnh weather station at 17:59 ICT on August 25, and 989.2 hPa at Hòn Ngư Island [vi] at 18:00 ICT on August 25.
 Meanwhile, the JMA continued to track Kajiki as it traversed Vietnam as a depression until the system, reportedly, dissipated at 18:00 UTC on August 26.